StevenHHB/oim_final/README.md

 - `/requirements.txt`: Project dependencies.

 ## Collaboration Information
-Project completed by Steven Huang, handling all planning, development, testing, and documentation.
+Project completed by Steven Huang and Peter Li, handling all planning, development, testing, and documentation.

 ## Acknowledgments
 Thanks to the Flask framework, Hugging Face's transformers for sentiment analysis, and FullCalendar for event visualization.